surajair/chaibuilder.com/README.md

 ## Development

-I recomment using `pnpm` for development.
+We recomment using `pnpm` for development.

 ```bash
 pnpm install
 pnpm run dev
 ```

 Navigate to `/chai` route to view the builder and publish.

 ## Deployment

-I recomment using `Vercel` for deployment for better ISR support.
+We recomment using `Vercel` for deployment for better ISR support.

 ## License